STAND. COM. REP. NO. 397

 Your Committee finds that public members of a board or commission should strictly represent the public interest.
 Accordingly, a public member of any board or commission administratively attached to it should be prohibited from being engaged in or having a direct financial interest in the occupation that the board or commission regulates.
 Your Committee, however, heard the concerns raised in testimony that this measure may be overly broad and could unintentionally restrict well-qualified individuals from serving as public members on a board or commission.
 Accordingly, amendments to this measure are necessary to address this concern.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Economic Development and Technology that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1005, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1005, S.D.
-1, and be referred to the Committee on Judiciary and Government Operations.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 610, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 610, S.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Commerce and Consumer Protection,